-As one example in this direction, Brody and Hughston \cite{Brody1998,Brody2007,Brody2016} showed that a statistical mechanics treatment of quantum systems based on the geometric formulation differs from standard quantum statistical mechanics: the former can describe phase transitions away from the thermodynamic limit \cite{Brody2007b}.
-This arises, most directly, since the geometric formulation puts quantum mechanics on the same footing as the classical mechanics of phase space \cite{Heslot1985,STROCCHI1966}, bringing to light the symplectic character of the geometry of the space of quantum states.
+As one example in this direction, Brody and Hughston \cite{Brody1998,Brody2007,Brody2016} showed that a statistical mechanics treatment of quantum systems based on the geometric formulation differs from standard quantum statistical mechanics: The former can describe phase transitions away from the thermodynamic limit, the latter not \cite{Brody2007b}.
+This arises, most directly, since the geometric formulation puts quantum mechanics on the same footing as the classical mechanics of phase space \cite{Heslot1985,STROCCHI1966}, bringing to light the symplectic geometry of quantum state space.
 It is then straightforward to build on the principles of classical statistical mechanics to layout a version of quantum statistical mechanics that takes advantage of such state-space features.

-However, this poses the conundrum of a consistent foundation of thermodynamic behavior.
-On the one hand, we have quantum statistical mechanics---a description of the macroscopic behavior which, despite its limitations, has proven to be remarkably successful.
-On the other hand, transitioning from microphysics to macrophysics via quantum mechanics is conceptually different than via classical mechanics.
+That said, these insights do not come for free.
+The conundrum of a consistent foundation of thermodynamic behavior arises.
+On the one hand, we have quantum statistical mechanics---a description of macroscopic behavior that, despite limitations, has proven to be remarkably successful.
+On the other, transitioning from microphysics to macrophysics via quantum mechanics is conceptually different than via classical mechanics.
 Consistency between these approaches begs for a conceptually unique route from microphysics to macrophysics.

-With this broad perspective in mind, unifying the two coexisting statistical mechanics of quantum systems appears as a challenging topic deserving of further attention.
-To address this, the following advocates a geometric development of a practical, macroscopic companion of geometric quantum statistical mechanics---a {geometric quantum thermodynamics}.
+With this broad perspective in mind, unifying the two coexisting statistical mechanics of quantum systems, though challenging, deserves further attention.
+To address the challenge, the following advocates a geometric development of a practical, macroscopic companion of geometric quantum statistical mechanics---a {geometric quantum thermodynamics}.

-Geometric quantum thermodynamics is all the more timely due to recent success in driving thermodynamics down to the mesoscopic scale, where statistical fluctuations, quantum fluctuations, and collective behavior not only cannot be neglected, but are essential.
+Beyond foundations, geometric quantum thermodynamics is all the more timely due to recent success in driving thermodynamics down to the mesoscopic scale.
+There statistical fluctuations, quantum fluctuations, and collective behavior not only cannot be neglected, but are essential.
 Largely, this push is articulated in two research thrusts: \emph{stochastic thermodynamics} \cite{Seifert2008,Seifert2012} and \emph{quantum thermodynamics} \cite{Gemmer2004,Deffner2019}.
-The following draws ideas and tools from both, in effect showing that geometric tools provide a robust and conceptually-clean crossover between them.
+The following draws ideas and tools from both, in effect showing that geometric tools provide a robust and conceptually-incisive crossover between them.